LeslieTh0mas/Flex_rep_project/README.md

 Feature 4:
 Visualize your data.
 The standard choice here is just making a couple visualizations then interpreting them to say something about your data.
 I created two scatterplots to show training hours by trainer and training hours by associate.

+Feature 5:
+Interpret your data and graphical output.
+If your project is in a Jupyter Notebook, this should be between the important cells.
+Write markdown cells in Jupyter explaining your thought process and code.

   Relevant packages that need to be installed to run the project:
 %pip install notebook